Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/Promises/PromisesAreEager.md

 "Greeting from promise: Welcome!
 Nice to meet you." */
 ```
 Promises are eager, meaning that a PROMISE WILL START DOING WHATEVER TASK YOU GIVE it as soon as
 the promise constructor is invoked.
+In JavaScript, the code inside the Promise constructor is executed synchronously when the promise is created, not when it's resolved or rejected.
+So, as soon as you create the greetingPoster promise, the function inside its constructor is executed, logging the message to the console.

-If you need lazy, check out observables or tasks. */
+If you need lazy, check out observables or tasks.

 ### Promises are asynchronous
 Observable can be synchronous